 In addition to the symptoms that I listed in the beginning of this article, here are some of the tests which can help determine whether someone has a hormone imbalance:

-1. Male Hormone Panel- This test would evaluate the hormones such as the ones you see in the above diagram.
+1. Male Hormone Panel- This test would evaluate the male hormones in Saliva

 2. Comprehensive Metabolic Blood Panel.
 This test will evaluate things such as Vitamin D levels, blood sugar levels, infection, Iron Levels, Thyroid Hormones, Liver enzymes, and Markers for inflammation.
 You always want to have Homocysteine, C-reactive protein, Hemoglobin A1C, TSH, T3 and T4. (make sure you get both)

 3. Cholesterol levels.
 Since cholesterol is a precursor to all of the hormones, it of course is important that people have a sufficient amount of it.
 Most people are concerned about their cholesterol levels being too high, but it also can cause problems if these levels are too low.

 4. Additional Testing depending on other symptoms.
 This would be individualized to the male and depends on other concerns or health problems that may be playing a role.